Do you want some priceless business information without spending years of experience, or hours reading books about it?

-Business development is to discover, design, and deliver business truths and principles in order to build wisdom and skills to better serve customers with valuable products and services, and hopefully serve employees with meaningful work.
+Business development is to gain knowledge that helps better serve customers with valuable products and services, and hopefully serve employees with meaningful work.

 1. Leadership is the most important factor in business.
 It is not cash flow, timing, the idea, or the team.
 These are all decisions the leadership makes.